Horizontal $p$-adic $L$-functions: Introduction

 for some $c_d>0$, where $\sigma_0(d)=\sum_{h|d}1$ denotes the divisor function.
 Our first non-vanishing result is: \begin{theorem} Let $E/\Q$ be an elliptic curve and let $d\geq 2$ be an integer such that one of the following holds: \begin{itemize} \item $d\equiv 2\modulo 4$ and $d\geq 6$. \item $d$ is even and the mod $2$ representation $\overline{\rho}_{E,2}$ is irreducible. \item $d$ is odd, $L(E,1)\neq0$ and the mod $p$ representation $\overline{\rho}_{E,p}$ is irreducible for some prime $p|d$. \end{itemize} Then there exists a constant $\alpha=\alpha_{E,d}>0$ such that

-\end{theorem} We note that even in the first case $d=6$ treated by the above theorem, it was previously not known whether there was infinitely many non-vanishing order six twists.
+\end{theorem} We note that even in the first case $d=6$ treated by the above theorem, it was previously not known whether there were infinitely many non-vanishing order six twists.
 Specializing the above theorem to the quadratic case $d=2$ improves on a result of Ono \cite{Ono01} (see Remark \ref{rmk:Ono} below).

 Let $E_1,\ldots ,E_n$ be elliptic curves over $\Q$ of respective conductors $N_1,\ldots, N_n$.
-We say $p$ is \emph{$(E_1,\ldots ,E_n)$-good} if there exists a positive proportion of \emph{joint Taylor--Wiles primes} (see Definition \ref{def:TWjoint}), i.e. primes $\ell$ such that
+We say $p$ is \emph{$(E_1,\ldots ,E_n)$-good} if there exists a positive proportion of \emph{orderly primes} $\ell$, which we define to be primes satisfying\footnote{This condition for $E/\Q$ coincides with \emph{Taylor--Wiles primes} as in \cite[p.\ 555]{TaylorWiles95} (i.e.\ the image of Frobenius has distinct eigenvalues mod $p$) but for non-trivial nebentypus \emph{orderly primes} as in Definition \ref{def:TW} (i.e.\ 1 is not an eigenvalue of the image of Frobenius mod $p$) are different.
+We emphasize that we do not use Taylor-Wiles patching or any patching methods in our discussion.}